 This list is not exhaustive, and whether you want to explore painful past events in your life, or the uncertainty you are feeling about what the future might hold, therapy can provide a confidential place to talk about your concerns.

 If you think that you might benefit from seeing a psychotherapist or counsellor, you’ve come to the right place.
-We offer face to face therapy in London or online sessions worldwide.
+We offer face to face therapy in London, Kent and online sessions worldwide.

 What Psychological Therapy Approach is right for me?